WoltjenLab/MHcut/README.md

 - *pamMot*: the number of PAM motives in a valid location, no matter how unique the protospacer is.
 - *bestPamHet*: the smallest heterology, i.e. distance between a valid PAM and both MH ends.
 For quick filtering only.
 For more flexibility use the information in the "guide" file.

 ### The "guide" file

 Named `PREFIX-guides.tsv`, the "guide" file has one line per protospacer.
-It means the same variant can be present several times if several valid PAM cuts are available.
+This means that the same variant can be present several times if several valid PAM cuts are available.
 Only valid protospacers are returned, i.e. between micro-homologies and unique in the genome.

 Currently the columns of the output are the same as for the "variant" file with the following additional columns: